RESTX Components lifecycle

 What?
 No Session scope?

-RESTX is a REST framework, which favors a stateless architecture.
-Session scope in usual Java web frameworks breaks this principle, therefore RESTX simply doesn’t support it.
-What you have is RestxSession which allows to store keys on the client, using signed Cookies.
+which allows to store keys on the client, using signed Cookies.
 This is very limited but usually you don’t need much there, the principal being most of the time the only thing to put there.
 Same applies to Conversation scope that you find in CDI.

 What?
 No Request scope?

 When dealing only with a REST API implementation (which is the focus of RESTX), you don’t frequently need to put objects in the request scope: you query your database, apply your business logic, and return data.
 Most of the time you don’t need Request scope for that, and for sake of simplicity RESTX doesn’t support Request scope.
-For the rare cases where you would need request scope, you can use a ThreadLocal (make sure you don’t forget to clear it).
+For the rare cases where you would need request scope, you can use a ThreadLocal

 DEV mode

-The dev mode is the mode used during development: RESTX supports interesting features in dev mode such as autocompile, which makes developing with RESTX a pleasure in terms of development feedback loop.
+mode is the mode used during development: RESTX supports interesting features in dev mode such as autocompile, which makes developing with RESTX a pleasure in terms of development feedback loop.

 Stateless

-To support thism and also to favor true statelessness, in dev mode RESTX uses a very specific component lifecycle: all components are created and thrown away on each request.
+mode RESTX uses a very specific component lifecycle: all components are created and thrown away on each request.
 Yes, that may be surprising especially when you’ve read the rule that all components are singleton.
 The idea is simple: to achieve statelessness you must ensure that each request can be performed independently, without relying on internale server state brought by other requests.
 To make sure you don’t rely on components state between requests, RESTX drop them at each request.
 In production this is obvisouly not ideal for performance reasons, and therefore RESTX uses true singletons in production mode (and don’t worry the test for dev or prod mode is made at startup, not on each request).

 Autocompile